DecentricCorp/Lightrail-API-Docs/use-cases/redemption-rules.md

 }
 ```

 The response will be similar to the following.
 Note that this is just a simulation and NOT an actual Transaction; for instance, it does not have a `transactionId`.
 The response indicates that for this Transaction, the maximum value this Card can provide is $55.
+In other words, if you attempt to create a drawdown Transaction for up to $55, it will be successful.

 By checking the `transactionBreakdown`, you can see that this value is coming from two different Value Stores: one with a $50 value (which is the principal Value Store of the Card), and the other with a $5 value (which is the attached promotion).
+Generally, it is a good user-experience if you show the user the promotions unlocked for the Transaction.

 ```javascript
 {